jwala-anirudh/Razorpay-React/README.md

 ```

 ### Are we ready?
-No, we still need to cook the razorpay sdk onto the react app.
-The approach here is simple, we are provided with a checkout script from razorpay team what should be loaded on opening the web page.
+No, we still need to cook the Razorpay sdk onto the react app.
+The approach here is simple, we are provided with a checkout script from razorpay team that should be loaded on opening the web page.
 Making use of react hook **useEffect** we load the script

 ```
 const loadScript = (src) => {